jloughry/CV/README.md

 the hiring manager in that size anyway.

 ### Machine-Readable Formatting
-PDF is basically PostScript and we can do some things to make the resulting binary file easier to parse.
-Side-by-side columns can be problematic; they tend to interleave their text in a copy and paste to plain text, or a **grep**.
-Small caps render correctly from PDF into plain text, I found.
+PDF is basically PostScript under the covers and we can do some things to make the resulting binary file easier to parse.
+Side-by-side columns can be problematic for parsers; they tend to interleave their text in a copy and paste to plain text, or a **grep**.
+Small caps render correctly from PDF into plain text, as mixed case, I have found.

 ### Build Instructions
-Make targets include the default **all** to emit the long-form CV, **edit** to quickly edit the source file, **resume** to emit the short form résumé, **clean** to remove temporary files (before commit), **allclean** to remove everything that can be regenerated, **help** give a quick overview of options, and **spell** to check spelling against a UK english dictionary.
+Make targets include the default **all** to emit the long-form CV, **edit** to quickly edit the source file, **resume** to emit the short form résumé, **clean** to remove temporary files (before commit), **commit** to update the local Git repository, **sync** to push changes to GitHub and merge any non-local changes, **allclean** to remove everything that can be regenerated, **help** give a quick overview of options, and **spell** to check spelling against a UK english dictionary.

 ### Example
     % make

-For information contact the author: (joe.loughry@stx.ox.ac.uk)
+For information contact the author: (joe@call-with-current-continuation.com)